Multitype L\'evy trees as scaling limits of multitype Bienaym\'e-Galton-Watson trees: Main Results

 \subsection{Convergence of Glued Decorations}

+We assume the reader is familiar with the Gromov-Hausdorff-Prohorov (GHP) topology (refer to Section \ref{ssec:GHP} for the standard definitions).

 S\'{e}nizergues \cite{Senizergues.20} has developed a program to show the convergence in the GHP topology of a sequence of metric measure spaces obtained by gluing smaller metric measure spaces in a very general fashion.
+We start with the Ulam tree $\bbU$ defined by